Skip to Main Content

 In this video, Caulfield goes through steps to verify a questionable claim.
 He does this by seeing if this claim is repeated by any other websites.
 This is a good skill to learn to find the highest quality and most authoritative information.

-"Cited References" will list the 91 sources that this team of authors used to write this article.
-This will lead the researcher to older information that existed before this article was published.
+"References" will list the 83 sources that these authors used to write this article.
+This will lead to older information that existed before this article was published.
+Even though the text of the article is not available, the list of references is available in this case.

 Faculty have probably been telling you since your first year of college (or maybe before!) not to use Wikipedia as a source in your papers.
 They are right.
 It is very difficult to judge the credibility of information from a Wikipedia page.
 And no college student should rely on a simple encyclopedia entry to support information in a well-written paper.
 HOWEVER, it can be a useful tool for very current topics.
 And sometimes the references of a Wikipedia entry will lead a researcher to some wonderful sources.